 Data usage and sharing

-In addition to ownership, an ad tech contract will typically outline how any generated data can be used and shared and for what purposes.
-For example, the contract may specify that the ad tech provider may only use the data to provide the contracted services and for a specified period, after which the data must be deleted.
+In addition to ownership, an ad tech contract typically outlines how any generated data can be used and shared, as well as for what purposes.
+For example, the contract may specify that the ad tech provider may only use the data to provide the contracted services and for a specified period; after this period, the data must be deleted.
 These limitations protect the advertiser’s data and brand and ensure that the ad tech provider gives appropriate undertakings around data protection, privacy and confidentiality.

 Use of Cookies